-Grow a high-quality network of Singapore and China influencers who can add value to Singapore and the Singaporean community.
+Business China aims to cultivate a high-quality network of influencers and business leaders from Singapore and China who will add value to Singapore and the Singaporean community.

-1) Prominent Business Leaders - Social Contributions
+1) Engaging Prominent Business Leaders ("PBL")

-Business China aimed to build a premier platform to engage prominent business leaders ("PBL"), young business leaders and key opinion leaders, and establish a network of high-level Singapore-China-savvy talents.
-The platform would enable networking, exchanges and collaboration among Business China's Apex members and leverage their expertise, resources, connections as well as their vast knowledge of the Chinese and ASEAN markets to form an influential network.
-Through this network, Apex members could discover new business opportunities, strengthen business cooperation between Singapore, China and ASEAN, nurture new generations of business leaders and contribute to Singapore socially.
+One of Business China's aims is to build a premier platform to engage prominent business leaders (PBL), young business leaders and key opinion leaders, and establish a network of high-level Singapore-China-savvy talents.
+The platform would enable networking, exchanges, collaboration and leverage on their expertise, resources, connections as well as their vast knowledge of the Chinese and ASEAN markets to form an influential network.
+Through this network, these Business China's members can discover new business opportunities, strengthen business cooperation between Singapore, China and ASEAN, nurture new generations of business leaders, and contribute to Singapore socially.